doncandela/mgah/mgah.md

 Be that as it may, the premise of this document is **speeding up Python code** by using one or the other of the following strategies (or potentially both together, although that is not discussed in detail):

-(a)  **by running many copies of the same Python code at the same time** on the multiple cores of one or more CPUs, or
+(a)  **by running many copies of the same Python code at the same time, using MPI** -- on the multiple cores of one or more CPUs, or

 (b) **by using a GPU** which is a highly-parallel computational device which however does not directly run Python code (or C++ code, for that matter, although a specialized hybrid language called [CUDA C++](https://docs.nvidia.com/cuda/cuda-c-programming-guide/) is often used to program GPUs).